orenlab/pytmbot/README.md

 | 7 | `/check_bot_updates` | None                 | Check for available bot updates     |
 | 8 | `/back`              | 🔙 Back to main menu | Return to the main menu             |

-Check the [commands documentation](docs/commands.md) for a complete list of available commands and their usage.

 ## 📈 Roadmap

 To learn more about planned features and future updates, check the [roadmap](docs/roadmap.md).